-(hereinafter referred to as the said "passenger/ Noticee"), residential address as per passport is Chamoda, Gir, Somnath, Pin Code - 362265, India, holding Indian Passport No. V3292408, arrived by Spice Jet Flight No. SG 16 from Dubai to Ahmedabad dated 31.10.2023 having seat No. 10D at Sardar Vallabhbhai Patel International Airport (SVPIA), Terminal-2, Ahmedabad.
-On the basis of suspicious movement, the passenger was intercepted by the Air Intelligence Unit (AIU) officers, SVPIA, Customs, Ahmedabad while the passenger was attempting to exit through green channel without making any declaration to Customs, under Panchnama proceedings dated 01.11.2023 in presence of two independent witnesses for passenger's personal search and examination of her baggage.
-The passenger was carrying one trolley bag and one shoulder bag as Checked-in baggage.
+Smt.
+Reshma Banu Mohammed Asif (hereinafter referred to as "the said passenger/ Noticee"), residential address as per passport is RM.
+No. 16, G Sector, S-2-Line, NR.
+Noor Masjid, Cheeta Camp, Trombay, Mumbai-400088, holding Indian Passport No. N6911259, arrived by Spice Jet Flight No. SG 16 from Dubai to Ahmedabad on 09.11.2023 at Sardar Vallabhbhai Patel International Airport (SVPIA), Terminal-2, Ahmedabad.
+On the basis of passenger profiling, the passenger was intercepted by the officers of Air Intelligence Unit (AIU) officers, SVPIA, Customs, Ahmedabad while the passenger was attempting to exit through green channel without making any declaration to Customs, under Panchnama proceedings dated 10.11.2023 in presence of two independent witnesses for passenger's personal search and examination of her baggage.
+The passenger was carrying a red colored trolley bag and one hand bag as her Checked-in baggage.

-2. The officers asked the passenger whether she was carrying any contraband/ dutiable goods in person or in baggage to which she denied.
-The officers informed the passenger that she would be conducting her personal search and detailed examination of his baggage.
+2. The AIU officers asked the passenger whether she was carrying any contraband/ dutiable goods in person or in baggage to which she denied.
+The officers informed the passenger that they would be conducting her personal search and detailed examination of her baggage.
 The officers offered their personal search to the passenger, but the passenger denied the same politely.
 Then officers asked the passenger whether she wanted to be checked in presence of the Executive Magistrate or the Superintendent (Gazetted officer) of Customs, in reply to which the passenger in presence of two independent witnesses gave her consent to be searched in presence of the Superintendent of Customs.
-Now, the AIU officer asks the passenger to pass through the Door Frame Metal Detector (DFMD) Machine installed near the green channel in the Arrival Hall of Terminal 2 building, after removing all metallic objects from her body/clothes.
-The passenger removes all the metallic objects such as mobile, purse etc. and keeps in a plastic tray and passes through the DFMD.
-However, no beep sound is heard indicating there is nothing objectionable/ metallic substance on her body/ clothes.
-Thereafter, the said passenger, panchas and the officers move to the AIU office located opposite belt No.2 of the Arrival Hall, Terminal-2, SVPI Airport,
+The passenger was asked to walk through the Door Frame Metal Detector (DFMD) machine after removing all the metallic objects she was wearing on her body/ clothes.
+Thereafter the passenger, removed the metallic substances from her body such as mobile, purse etc., and kept it in a tray placed on the table there and after that she was asked to pass through the Door Frame Metal Detector (DFMD) machine and while she passed through the DFMD Machine, no beep sound was heard indicating that nothing objectionable/ dutiable was on her body/ clothes.
+Further, the AIU officers asked the passenger to keep her baggage into X-Ray Baggage Scanning Machine installed near the Green Channel counter at terminal 2 of SVPI Ahmedabad.
+The passenger kept her baggage into X-Ray Baggage Scanning Machine for scanning but no suspicious image appeared on the screen of the X-Ray machine.